-A. The 1st Vice-President shall handle all matters involving the membership committee.
+A. The Director of Membership shall handle all matters involving the membership committee.

 B. The Treasurer shall receive all applications and deposit fees in the NCAPPS checking account.
-This involves the scanning of the applications and forwarding to the Secretary for the formal NCAPPS roster; and the 1st Vice-President shall forward to the membership committee to submit to the entire membership.
+This involves the scanning of the applications and forwarding to the Secretary for the formal NCAPPS roster.

 C. Founding Member.
 A Founding Member is an individual who; is at least 21 years of age, a resident of North Carolina; a citizen of the United States; has been in the profession for at least one (1) year; has helped form the Association by attending one (1) of the two (2) meetings held for that purpose; and pays the dues as established by the Board of Directors.

 D. Regular Member.
 Any member who is; at least 21 years of age; a resident of North Carolina; a citizen of the United States; has been in the profession for at least one (1) year; and pays the dues established by the Board of Directors.

 E. Associate Member.
 An associate member is an individual who provides services to the process serving profession whether such person resides in-state or out-of-state; and who pays the dues established by the Board of Directors.
 Associate members shall have no voting rights.